benjymous/annotations/sandman/sandman.44.md

 which is evidently significantly after this scene.
 	Panel 2:  Tyburn Tree (an elm?) was the site of the London gallows.
 It is now known as Speaker's Corner, at the northeast corner of Hyde Park.
 	Panel 4:  The stone is Dream's ruby, of course.
-Wight:  Well, according to my dictionary, it's an obsolete word meaning "human being" or "courage in warfare".
+wight: 1. a living being, CREATURE, MAN
+       2. [archaic]: a preternatural being (as a fairy or witch)
+       3. courage in warfare

 It evidently also has the unlisted meaning "monster;
 undead creature; creature of darkness"; this usage derives its modern presence from J.R.R.Tolkien's use of "barrow wights" in _The Lord of the Rings_.
+It seemed strange to me that Tolkien should have given the word a new meaning, and indeed it seems as he has used the archaic sense of the word.
+In the Norwegian translation of L.O.T.R., this word is translated as "vette", which still means a preternatural (and usually sinister or dangerous) being.
+The word vaettr (old Norse for vette) is mentioned in the etymology of "wight" in Webster's.

 	Panel 5:  Dream is wrongly colored human, and the Corinthian's forehead is wrongly colored white.